CBHS Health logo

 Breast cancer

-• Are 50+
+• are aged 50+

-• Use birth control pills
+• use birth control pills

-• Have high breast density
+• have high breast density

 How do I get screened?

-Breast cancer screening takes place through a process called a mammogram, which is a low-dose breast x-ray.
+Breast cancer screening takes place through a process called a mammogram, which is a low-dose breast X-ray.
 Even if you’re great at doing your regular breast checks, a mammogram can find cancers that are too small to feel.

-Mammograms are not recommended for women under 40, so if this is you and you have a family history of breast or ovarian cancer, or are worried about symptoms, talk to your GP to discuss the most appropriate care.
+Mammograms are not routinely recommended for women under 40, so if this is you and you have a family history of breast or ovarian cancer, or are worried about symptoms, talk to your GP to discuss the most appropriate care.

 If your mammogram returns an abnormality, you’ll be referred for further tests to identify if there’s cause for concern.